FelixAburto/Detection-Engineering/README.md

 <h3>Creating an Azure Key Vault:</h3>

 The next step is to create an Azure Key Vault.
-To do this go to your Azure tenant and search up "Key Vaults" and select the option that appears.
-Afterwards, click on the blue "Create key vault" button and this should take you to the "Create a key vault" configuration page.
-Set the "Resource Group" field to the resource group we created then enter a name for this key vault.
-Next, click on "Review and Create" and wait for the validation to pass then select "Create".
-Finally, wait for the key vault to be deployed and view your key vault.
+To do this, go to your Azure tenant and search for "Key Vaults," then select the option that appears.
+Click on the blue "Create key vault" button, which will take you to the "Create a key vault" configuration page.
+Set the "Resource Group" field to the resource group we created and enter a name for the key vault.
+Click on "Review and Create," wait for the validation to pass, and then select "Create."
+Finally, wait for the key vault to be deployed and view it.

 <p align="center">
 <img src="https://imgur.com/87Gxfao.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>